Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Family Leave

-Hawaii employers with more than 100 employees must provide employees with family leave.
+Hawaii employers with 100 employees or more must provide employees who have performed services for not fewer than six consecutive months for the employer with family leave.
 An employee is entitled to four weeks of family leave during any calendar year for the following qualifying reasons:

 - for the birth of a child of the employee, which expires 12 months after the child's birth;